Kino's Journey: Characters

 Kino is the main protagonist in the series and travels to different countries with her talking motorcycle Hermes, discovering their cultures and people.
-In the anime, Kino's sex is ambiguous in the beginning, but is confirmed to be female in the fourth episode, when she first meets Hermes and borrows the name "Kino" from another traveler.
-Throughout the story, there are many instances of her actively grappling with and questioning her gender identity, purposefully avoiding language which would imply that she is a girl, and explicitly objecting to other characters gendering her as either a girl or a boy, which has led part of the fanbase to read her as a non-binary, rather than female, character.
+In the anime, Kino's sex is ambiguous in the beginning, but is confirmed to be female in the fourth episode, when she first meets Hermes and adopts the name "Kino" from another traveler.
+Throughout the series, Kino typically avoids discussing her gender and does not treat it as central to her identity, responding to questions about it with indifference or deflection.
 Kino is skilled in combat, carrying both guns and knives, and is accustomed to life as a traveler.
 To those she meets, she is invariably polite and answers questions directly.